Latipay/LatipaySDK-iOS-Demo/README.md

 ```

-### 4. Wechat or Alipay app will send the result of payment to your app through scheme.
+### 4. Alipay app will send the result of payment to your app through scheme.

 ```swift
 func application(_ app: UIApplication, open url: URL,